lucent-mc/visuals/README.md

-# Lucent Visuals
+# Lucent Immersion

 _Your game has never looked this pretty before._

-Lucent Visuals is an addon pack for the Lucent group of mod packs, in charge of  enhancing the game, enriching your experience with all other packs while being customizable.
+Lucent Immersion is an addon pack for the Lucent group of mod packs, in charge of enhancing the game, enriching your experience with all other packs while being customizable.

-We leverage popular visual mods with our own configs and set out to compliment the gameplay style of all packs.
+We leverage popular visual and auditive mods with our own configs and set out to compliment the gameplay style of all Lucent packs.

 ## About this Repository